... (a musical biography) ...

 ... (additional professional background) ...

-While working on Here's worldwide MfG/Operations team, his assignments included process ownership, design & continuous improvement efforts across various projects for international production teams but were predominately focused around public transit information & premium 2D/3D visual product integration into processes, interfaces & product releases for maps & services seen in everyday application & use around the world today.
-He regularly traveled throughout North America, Europe, Asia, and Central America to work and coordinate with many workgroups within the organization, sometimes serving as Product Owner on projects in an Agile environment.
+While working on Here's worldwide MfG/Operations team, his assignments included process ownership, design & continuous improvement efforts across various projects for international production teams but were predominately focused around public transit information & premium 2D/3D visual product integration into processes, interfaces & product releases for maps & services seen in everyday application around the world today.
+He regularly traveled throughout North America, Europe, Asia, and Central America to work and coordinate with many workgroups in the organization, sometimes serving as Product Owner on projects in an Agile environment.

-In 2014, he left Here & took time off from other work to travel, run & camp around U.S., visiting 35 of 50 states over the course of a year.
+In 2014, he left Here & took time off from work to travel, run & camp around U.S., visiting 35 of 50 states over the course of a year.
 While traveling he found a home on the Big Island of Hawaii, where he resumed freelance work as a composer, arranger, performer, guitarist and is developing & maintaining an orchard.

 ... (i only dream to live, dream and color outside every possible line) ...